-As the months pass, you push your team along as fast as they can go, heading

-    up the ALCAN highway towards Alaska.
-At night, you camp in virgin pine and

-    birch forest along the side of the road.
-You conserve your nutritional

-    supplements by killing and eating mutants and zombies.
-(Okay, only you eat

-    the zombies.
-The others are unable to see that meat is meat, and do not

-    believe that the zombie virus is killed by heat, despite clear proof to

-    contrary.)
-You can see your breath at night; the trees are beginning to show

-    twinges of yellow.
-Your main concern is that winter will set in before you

-    arrive at your destination and it will be like Donner pass, meaning that you

-    will have to eat everyone else to survive.
-You are still hundreds of miles

-    from your destination.
+As the months pass, you push your team along as fast as you can, heading up the ALCAN highway towards Alaska.
+At night, you sleep in virgin pine and birch forest along the side of the road.
+You conserve your nutritional supplements by eating mutants and zombies.
+(Okay, only you eat the zombies.
+The others are unable to see that meat is meat, and do not believe that the zombie virus is killed by heat, despite clear proof to contrary.)
+You can see your breath at night; the trees are beginning to show twinges of yellow.
+Your main concern is that winter will set in before you arrive at your destination and it will be like Donner Pass, meaning that you will have to eat everyone else to survive.
+You are still hundreds of miles from your destination.

 One day you see a sign indicating a small lake with recreational facilities.

-    Deciding to replenish your drinking water and use the portapotty, you pull

-    over.
-As you round a bend in the gravel road, the lake comes into view, and

-    floating serenely near the shore is a small yellow floatplane.
+Deciding to replenish your drinking water, you pull over.
+As you round a bend in the gravel road, the lake comes into view, and floating serenely near the shore is a yellow floatplane.

 "Oho, what have we here?" says the survivalist, grinning.
-"Been a while

-    since I flew one of these babies."
+"Been a while since I flew one of these babies."

 You head over and examine the plane.
 There is dust on the seat and dead insects all over the dash.
 Other than that, however, the plane appears to be in good condition—though out of fuel.
 There is enough room for four people.
 Obviously this plane is your best bet of arriving at your lair before the onset of winter.